-Note that $K$ needs not to be unique, since at any step there can be multiple "least $d$-bounded" rows, those with the largest number of off-diagonal entries $< d$.
-Choosing which "least $d$-bounded" row to remove allows to select for some desired characteristics in the retained rows of $K$.
-In particular, subsection \ref{verifying lower bound} provides motivation to select for bigger entries in the resulting $d$-bounded curvature $K$.
-To accommodate this, we choose to remove at each step a "least $d$-bounded" row with the smallest sum of off-diagonal entries $\geq d$, so-called "smallest least $d$-bounded" row.
-Since uniqueness of a "smallest least $d$-bounded" row is not guaranteed, we implemented procedure \textproc{FindLeastBoundedRow} (see Appendix \ref{FindLeastBoundedRow} for the pseudocode) to find the index of the first such row in a matrix.
+Notice that the obtained $K$ does not need to be unique, because at any step there can be multiple least $d$-bounded rows.
+Choosing which one of them to remove allows selecting for some desired characteristics in the retained rows of $K$.
+In particular, subsection \ref{verifying lower bound} provides motivation to select for bigger entries in the resulting $d$-bounded distance sample $K$.
+To accommodate this, we choose to remove at each step a least $d$-bounded row with the smallest sum of off-diagonal entries $\geq d$, so-called \textit{smallest least $d$-bounded} row.
+Since uniqueness of a smallest least $d$-bounded row is not guaranteed either, we implemented procedure \textproc{FindLeastBoundedRow} (see Appendix \ref{FindLeastBoundedRow} for the pseudocode) to find the index of the first such row in a matrix.